Codyvanzandt/beautiful-jekyll/_posts/2020-06-14-learning-to-code.md

 N.B.: Other folks might recommend you learn the R programming language instead of Python.
 There's a longstanding "Python vs. R" debate, the details of which aren't relevant to someone who just wants to learn how to code.
 They're both excellent languages with different strengths and weaknesses.
 Many digital humanists use both.
 I use both.
 You should learn one and then (optionally) pick up the other one later.
 I recommend that you start with Python.
-It's more flexible, more widely used, and it has better offerings for common digital humanities tasks like social network analysis and natural language processing.
+It's more flexible, more widely used outside academia, and it has better offerings for common digital humanities tasks like social network analysis and natural language processing.

 ## What Specific Learning Resources Should You Use?